nliulab/HRnV-Calc/README.md

 Before using the GUIs and HRnV analysis provided by HRnV-Calc, users need to install PCST for the core signal analysis and HRV toolkits that HRnV-Calc depends on.
 Users may use the installation script – [‘Install_Dependency.m’](./Install_Dependency.m) included in HRnV-Calc to automatically download and install PCST.

 Alternatively, PCST can be manually downloaded from [PhysioNet](https://physionet.org/content/pcst/1.0.0/PhysioNet-Cardiovascular-Signal-Toolbox.zip) and added to the directory containing HRnV-Calc code as a subdirectory.
-Do note that the name of the folder containing PCST should not be changed, as HRnV-Calc will check the existence of the original PCST folder before the software starts.
+Do note that **the name of the folder containing PCST should not be changed**, as HRnV-Calc will check the existence of the original PCST folder before the software starts.

 ## HRnV/HRV Methods and Metrics
 ### The HRnV Method